rodralez/NaveGo/README.md

 ## Please, cite our work

-We gently ask everyone using NaveGo in his/her research to add the following two cites to his/her future papers:
+If you are using NaveGo in your research, we gently ask you to add the following two cites to your future papers:

 * (Gonzalez et al., 2017) R. Gonzalez, C.A.
 Catania, P. Dabove, J.C.
 Taffernaberry, and M. Piras.
 Model validation of an open-source framework for post-processing INS/GNSS systems.
 III International Conference on Geographical Information Systems Theory, Applications and Management (GISTAM 2017).
 Porto, Portugal.
 April 2017.
 [Download](http://www.scitepress.org/Papers/2017/63139/index.html).